ivowang/how-to-use-claude-the-smart-way/README.md

 `CLAUDE.md` is a plain text file you drop at the root of your repo.
 Claude reads it automatically at the start of every session.
 Treat it like the onboarding doc you'd write for a new collaborator: what the project is, how to run things, which directories matter, which things have already bitten you.
 Ten minutes spent writing it saves a lot of re-explaining later, and every session afterward gets to start from that higher baseline.

 If you're a researcher or a PhD student, your `CLAUDE.md` really should describe your local setup: GPUs, network config, Python env, and anything else Claude needs to know to actually run experiments on your machine.
-Here's a template you can lift and edit in about five minutes:
+Here's a template you can lift and edit:

 ```markdown
 # Project: <name>